Student Mental Health Agreement Project

 In 2020 Think Positive, funded by the Scottish Government, commissioned research to evaluate the effectiveness of student mental health support in Scotland and to support the FE and HE sectors to further develop appropriate practice in the delivery of mental health and wellbeing services to students.
 It is believed to be the first of its kind in Scotland, covering both further and higher education students.

-Each month Think Positive organises and facilitates a space for representatives from colleges, universities and student’s associations across Scotland meet to discuss the challenges and opportunities they are facing around topics relating to student mental health.
+Each month Think Positive organises and facilitates a space for representatives from colleges, universities and students’ associations across Scotland meet to discuss the challenges and opportunities they are facing around topics relating to student mental health.
 It provides an opportunity for them to connect, learn from each other and share best practice.
+More information about The Forum.

 Think Positive Hub

-The landscape of student mental health in Scotland is ever changing, it’s difficult to keep up!
 The Think Positive Hub brings together all of the projects, services, resources, training and news relating to student mental health together in one place, for students and those who support them to easily access.
+The Think Positive Hub also highlights a summary of the services available at every College and University in Scotland which are updated by institutions every six months.